mishalturkane/counter-contract/README.md

-# 🧮 Solana Anchor Counter Contract
+# 🧮 Solana Anchor Counter Contract with structured files

 This is a simple on-chain **counter program** built on the **Solana blockchain** using the **Anchor framework**.
 It allows users to **initialize**, **increment**, and **decrement** a counter stored in a Solana account.